 Management Change

 At the annual meeting on November 25, 2013, Roman Shklanka, Leo King and Geir Liland were re-elected as directors.
+On July 10, 2014, Chris McLeod was appointed director of the Company immediately.

 Balances and Transactions with Related Parties